 They allow all donor-conceived persons to access identifying information about their donor regardless of the year they were born.
 No consent from the donor is required to release this information, although notice will be given.

 The amendments also allow the lodging of contact preferences by all parties involved, and enforce their compliance.
-These preferences permit the parties to decide on the terms of contact and whether they want contact at all.
-Contact, if chosen, may afford donor conceived individuals the opportunity to learn more about their identity, background and medical history.
+Contact preferences permit the parties to decide on the terms of contact and whether they want contact at all.
+Contact, if chosen, may afford donor-conceived people the opportunity to learn more about their identity, background and medical history.

 Under this legislation, responsibility for managing the donor conception registers has moved from the Registry of Births, Deaths and Marriages (BDM) to VARTA.
 This move will enable VARTA’s Donor Conception Register Services to provide a 'one door in' support and information service to donors, donor-conceived people, parents of donor-conceive people, and the families of all.